jforget/hp41-calfr/hp41-calfr.en.md

 See below the comparison between both rules for the beginning of the Republican Era.
-The two "arithmetic" columns simulate the hypothesis of applying the arithmetic rule from the beginning of the era.
+The two "Arithmetic" columns simulate the hypothesis of applying the arithmetic rule from the beginning of the era.
 The "Astronomical" columns show the actual case, with the astronomical rule at first and the arithmetic rule